 - (a) Copies and Service.
 If a creditor has not filed its proof of claim electronically and wishes to receive a file-stamped copy of it, the creditor must submit an additional copy to be returned.
 A request for return by mail must include a self-addressed, stamped envelope.
 If the debtor is not represented by an attorney, the creditor must serve a copy of the proof of claim on the debtor. - (b) Claim arising from rejection of executory contract or unexpired lease.
 A proof of claim arising from the rejection of an executory contract or unexpired lease of the debtor under 11 U.S.C. § 365(d) must be filed not later than ninety (90) days after the first date set for the meeting of creditors held under 11 U.S.C. § 341(a), unless the court orders otherwise. - (c) Proof of claim form.
-A proof of claim should be filed with the court using the most current Official Form B10, as prescribed by the Judicial Conference of the United States.
+A proof of claim shall be filed with the court using the most current Official Form B10, as prescribed by the Judicial Conference of the United States. - (d) Change of address for a creditor who has filed a proof of claim.
+A creditor who has filed a proof of claim shall file an amended proof of claim using the most current Official Form B10 to effectuate a change of address to which distribution of payments are made from a chapter 11 plan, chapter 13 plan or a chapter 7 estate.

 LR 3003.
-FILING PROOF OF CLAIM OR EQUITY INTEREST IN A CHAPTER 11 REORGANIZATION CASE.
+FILING PROOF OF CLAIM OR EQUITY INTEREST IN CHAPTER 11 REORGANIZATION CASE.